Flu season is right around the corner. It is more important than ever to get a flu vaccine this year.

 NC State Faculty and Staff have several available options to receive their annual flu shot.

-An in-network doctor’s office
+At an in-network doctor’s office

 You can either make an appointment for a flu shot or go during a doctor’s scheduled flu shot clinic.
 If you go to your doctor’s office and get the flu shot from a nurse, there won’t be a fee.
 But, if the doctor gives you the flu shot or if you get other medical care in the same visit, you may have to pay (e.g., copay, coinsurance or deductible).
 If you visit an out-of network doctor, you will pay a fee for the flu vaccine.